LineaLabs/lineapy/docs/source/rfcs/0005-control-flow.md

 They use the technique of ["Interaction Trees"](https://arxiv.org/abs/1906.00046), which they use to represent in a (monadic) functional form the state transitions of LLVM.
 Like in our case, they have events which impact the environment in different way, such as writing/reading from global state, or causing IO.
 The ITrees interface lets them decompose these effects:

-> Importantly, since ITrees themselves form a monad, we do not have to interpret the whole interface at once: for instance, the state monad transformer StateT 𝑆 allows us to interpret the state events StE𝑆 of an ITree of type itree(E ⊕ StES ⊕ F) A into StateT 𝑆 (itree (𝐸 ⊕ 𝐹 ) ) AÐthe state events are interpreted in isolation.
+> Importantly, since ITrees themselves form a monad, we do not have to interpret the whole interface at once: for instance, the state monad transformer StateT 𝑆 allows us to interpret the state events StE𝑆 of an ITree of type Itree(E ⊕ StES ⊕ F) A into StateT 𝑆 (itree (𝐸 ⊕ 𝐹 ) ) The state events are interpreted in isolation.

-So although we are not interested in a formally proving the correctness of our understanding of Python, it seems possible that we could gain by trying to use similar tools to those being developed in the formal theorum proving world, to model and reason about imperative stateful language behavior.
+So although we are not interested in a formally proving the correctness of our understanding of Python, it seems possible that we could gain by trying to use similar tools to those being developed in the formal theorem proving world, to model and reason about imperative stateful language behavior.

 ## Background